About this site

 We also include public transport information (bus routes and nearby stations) to help you get to pubs without driving, as well as a page of useful local public transport links.
 And for visitors to our county, we have a page containing some useful tourism-related links, including links to many Suffolk museums.

-For historical interest, we also include as much information as we have about some 2000 closed pubs; we have an ongoing research project to document as much as possible about Suffolk's pub heritage.
+For historical interest, we also include as much information as we have about nearly 2400 closed pubs; we have an ongoing research project to document as much as possible about Suffolk's pub heritage.

 Unlike most online "pub guides" this isn't just a list of pubs copied from the 'phone book with an invitation for its visitors to fill in the details.
 And it doesn't list pubs as open when they closed or changed their names years ago.
 Instead it's a guide compiled by local CAMRA members who have visited each pub and reported what beers and facilities it offers.
 If we haven't checked a pub recently, we're honest enough to tell you we might be a bit out of date and importantly, we tell you when we last checked its opening hours.
 And with roughly 1500 CAMRA members around the county who can report back on changes, we hope to offer the most up-to-date and accurate guide possible.
 What's more, we even have photographs of all the pubs, something no other guide can offer.